-- 133 In paragraphs 103 110 of the ED, the IASB proposes to define management performance measures (MPMs) and to require entities to disclose them in a note.
-MPMs are subtotals of income and expenses that: - (a) are used in public communications outside financial statements; - (b) complement totals or subtotals specified by IFRS Standards; and

-- (c) communicate to users of financial statements management's view of an aspect of an entity's financial performance. - 134 Furthermore, MPMs should faithfully represent aspects of entity's financial performance and be described in a clear and understandable manner (i.e. should not mislead users). - 135 The disclosed information would cover: - (a) management's statement that MPMs provide management's view of an aspect of the entity's financial performance and are not necessarily comparable with measures sharing similar descriptions provided by other entities, and explanation why an MPM communicates management's view of performance, how it's calculated, and how it provides useful information; - (b) a reconciliation between an MPM and the most directly comparable subtotal or total included in paragraph below, including the income tax effect and the effect on non-controlling interests for each reconciliation item. - 136 However, the IASB decided to exclude the following totals or subtotals from the scope of the disclosure requirements: - (a) all income and expenses subtotals and totals required by the new Standards; - (b) gross profit or loss (i.e. revenue less cost of sales) and similar subtotals; - (c) operating profit or loss before depreciation and amortisation; - (d) profit or loss from continuing operations; and - (e) profit or loss before income tax. - 137 Finally, the ED proposes to amend IAS 33 Earnings per Share, and explicitly permit entities to disclose adjusted EPS ratios only when the nominators of such adjusted EPS ratio would be based on allowed total or subtotal in the statement of financial performance, or a disclosed MPM.
+- 141 In paragraphs 103 110 of the ED, the IASB proposes to define management performance measures (MPMs) and to require entities to disclose them in a note.
+MPMs are subtotals of income and expenses that: - (a) are used in public communications outside financial statements; - (b) complement totals or subtotals specified by IFRS Standards; and - (c) communicate to users of financial statements management's view of an aspect of an entity's financial performance. - 142 Furthermore, MPMs should faithfully represent aspects of entity's financial performance and be described in a clear and understandable manner (i.e. should not mislead users). - 143 The disclosed information would cover: - (a) management's statement that MPMs provide management's view of an aspect of the entity's financial performance and are not necessarily comparable with measures sharing similar descriptions provided by other entities, and explanation why an MPM communicates management's view of performance, how it's calculated, and how it provides useful information; - (b) a reconciliation between an MPM and the most directly comparable subtotal or total included in paragraph below, including the income tax effect and the effect on non-controlling interests for each reconciliation item. - 144 However, the IASB decided to exclude the following totals or subtotals from the scope of the disclosure requirements: - (a) all income and expenses subtotals and totals required by the new Standards; - (b) gross profit or loss (i.e. revenue less cost of sales) and similar subtotals; - (c) operating profit or loss before depreciation and amortisation; - (d) profit or loss from continuing operations; and - (e) profit or loss before income tax. - 145 Finally, the ED proposes to amend IAS 33 Earnings per Share, and explicitly permit entities to disclose adjusted EPS ratios only when the nominators of such adjusted EPS ratio would be based on allowed total or subtotal in the statement of financial performance, or a disclosed MPM. - APMs and MPMs - 146 EFRAG points to the following differences between Alternative Performance Measures, as defined in ESMA Guidelines on Alternative Performance Measures (ESMA/2015/1415) (ESMA APM Guidelines), and MPMs.
+It needs to be stressed that the scope of ESMA APM Guidelines does not coincide nor cover the scope of the IASB's proposals regarding MPMs, which may raise confusion. - 147 The term APM, as defined by ESMA, is much broader than the term MPM as defined in the IASB's proposals.
+APMs include financial measures of historical or future financial performance, financial position, or cash flows, other than a financial measure defined or specified in the applicable financial reporting framework.
+Some APM examples include operating earnings, cash earnings, earnings before onetime charges, earnings before interest, taxes, depreciation and amortisation (EBITDA), net debt, autonomous growth or similar terms denoting adjustments to line items of statements of comprehensive income, statements of financial position or statements of cash flow.
+MPMs, however, only include subtotals of income and expenses.